nyanpasu64/exotracker-cpp/src/DESIGN.md

+*Note that this document may not be fully up-to-date.*

 ## Code architecture

 I have a [Google Drive folder of design notes](https://drive.google.com/drive/u/0/folders/15A1Td92HofO7KQ62QtuEDSmd4X1KKPAZ).

 Code is stored in src/, dependencies in 3rdparty/.

 Classes have member variables prefixed with a single underscore, like `_var`, to distinguish from locals.
-Not all classes follow this convention yet (but they should eventually).

 ## Build notes

 ### Windows

-MSVC, MinGW, and Clang are supported.
+MinGW and Clang are supported (MSVC used to be supported, but has been dropped).
 Clang compiles main.cpp very slowly because of CLI11 command-line handling. clang-cl is not supported because it doesn't understand all MSVC flags.
 Clang with GCC ABI is not tested.

-If you want .pdb debug symbols, compile under MSVC or Clang under Release configuration.
+If you want an optimized build with .pdb debug symbols, compile under Clang under Release (or RelWithDebInfo) configuration.

 ### Does RelWithDebugInfo slow down the binary?